aleMessoMale/sample-routing/readme.md

 - Uncorrect combinations of query string parameters (only one of them, not a number provided as a value, negative numbers and so on) return a "Parameter not supported"  error.
 - Credentials not correct for the Spring Security Authentication, returns a 401 Error.

-For further details about functional requirements, see the section **[Test](https://github.com/aleMessoMale/sample-routing/#test "Test Section")**, in a particular way the integration one.
+For further details about functional requirements, see the **[Test Section](https://github.com/aleMessoMale/sample-routing/#test "Test Section")**, in a particular way the integration one.

 ## Environment segregation